-When awarded in the past, options were granted with an exercise price equal to the fair market value of the Company's Common Shares.
-Under the terms of the Company's Incentive Award Plan, the fair market value of the Company's Common Shares is considered to be the closing price on the last trading day prior to the grant date.
+When awarded in the past, options were granted with an exercise price equal to the fair market value of our Common Shares.
+Under the terms of the Incentive Award Plan, the fair market value of our Common Shares is considered to be the closing price on the last trading day prior to the grant date.
 The Company does not backdate options, grant options retroactively, or coordinate grants of options so that they are made before announcements of favorable information, or after announcements of unfavorable information.